jessengatai/okayNowThis.js/README.md

 ```

 ## Basic Usage
 The plugin works by manipulating queue's attached to DOM elements that are built using jQuery functions like 'delay'.
-Meaning you will need to call okaynowthis() on unique element that has an unique ID.
+Meaning you will need to call okaynowthis() on an element that has an unique ID.

 ```javascript
 $('#yourstage').okaynowthis(method,delay,function(){